 We have a selection of New Forest costumes for our younger visitors who like to dress up as well as building bricks and wooden shapes and animals perfect for tiny fingers.

 On every Tuesday and Thursday during school holidays (except the Christmas break) we have Family Discovery Days with extra craft activities taking place in the Museum from 10am.
-Please note that during the pandemic these activities have been paused.
+Please note that these activities are currently paused but we hope to bring them back soon – please keep checking for updates.

 View our Museum Guide here.